EF86 Guitar Amplifier

 KEEPING THINGS SIMPLE SOUNDS THE BEST!

 I’ve removed all of the tone sucking features that plague most guitar amps.
 That was one of my primary design goals and I’ve accomplished it.
 I’m also an extremely critical audiophile.
 I listen to everything and work on gaining tone through almost an infinite number of changes that I go through.
 Everything needs to be properly balanced including the components that I use.
 Since this is an amp focused on creating superb clean tones, I’m using more high grade resistors and capacitors than you’ll normally end up finding in a guitar amp.
-A combination of carbon film, metal film, and wire wound resistors plus the right capacitors is really a hands on challenge that I’ve already gone through by building my audiophile amps.
+A combination of carbon film, metal film, and wire wound resistors (much larger in value and quality that you’d typically find in a guitar amp) plus the right capacitors is really a hands on challenge that I’ve already gone through by building my many audiophile amps.
 Instead of removing distortion I now can focus on getting the most beautiful tone without the compression and artifacts you’ll find with most guitar amps.
+3 dimensional sound stage is exccelent as well as width and depth even though this is a mono signal and not stereo.
+The beauty of using tubes as well as a NOS Mullard GZ34 rectifier really come through.

 There isn’t reverb or a send/return effects loop or a master/gain pair of pots.
 The tone control circuit includes bass, mid and treble and really is a necessity and I do include it because in my opinion, its necessary to sculpt the best tone.
 Normally, adding a tone circuit reduces volume and to prevent that from happening I’ve added a 12AX7 tube as the 2nd tube stage.

 I’m using a 12AX7 tube and a cathode follower circuit to replace the gain lost by inclusion of the bass/mid/treble tone controls.
-I’ve owned several SuperBaby amplifiers and found that by removing the tone circuit (using the on/off switch on the front panel) made the amp sounds its best and hence my aversion to adding these controls.
-My Carr Rambler didn’t allow me to do that but it was way too loud for home use (even though I really like the sound quality) and hence one of the key reasons I got rid of it even though its tone was really good.
-I really need the tone controls to “sculpt” the ideal tone for my guitars and the 12AX7 makeup gain that’s added back is a perfect compliment and excellent solution.
+I’ve owned several amps with the ability to switch out the tone circuit and found that by removing the tone circuit (using an on/off switch on the front panel) an amp sounds its best without the tone controls and hence my aversion to adding them.
+My Carr Rambler didn’t let me to do that but it was way too loud for home use (even though I really like the sound quality) and hence one of the key reasons I got rid of it.
+I really need tone controls to “sculpt” the ideal tone for my guitars and the 12AX7 makeup gain that’s added back is a perfect compliment and excellent solution.
 Of course, the particular 12AX7 tube that I use now has a direct bearing on the resulting sound quality and I’m now using the excellent Phillips Miniwatt 12AX7 as my recommended tube for the 2nd stage.
-Its all a delicate balancing act when designing an amp to sound the way you envision and the combination of tubes I’m using have gone through an extensive “tube rolling” process before I did the final tuning for this amp.
+Its all a delicate balancing act when designing an amp to sound the way you envision and the combination of tubes I’m using has gone through an extensive “tube rolling” process before I did the final tuning for this amp and came up with the best tube combination.

 The 15W single ended 8 ohm output transformer that I use (and of course the really large power transformer) is ideal for this circuit and it allows the use of many large output tubes.
-However, after much listening, tube rolling, and playing with component values, the Psvane EL34PH ended up being my favorite and is the power tube I then used to “fine tune” this circuit and final component values.
+However, after much listening, tube rolling, and playing with component values, the new production Psvane EL34PH ended up being my favorite and is the power tube I then used to “fine tune” this circuit and final component values.
 The slight sag that the NOS Mullard GZ34 provides along with the more romantic sound quality of this tube combine to provide a beautiful clean tone with some nice tonal modification.
 Not much but just enough to smooth and allow the clean tone to bloom really well.
 No, this isn’t a Fender Deluxe sound quality where distortion breakup happens early.
 Headroom and volume are excellent in this amp and the tone stays clean during most of its spectrum.
-This is a beautiful jazz piano type of sound quality that you might expect to get using a Steinway grand piano (one of the tones most jazz piano players really love).
+This is a beautiful jazz piano type of sound quality (Steinway grand and not a Bechstein that is more bell like and crystal clear) that you might expect to get using a world class jazz style grand piano.

 The EF86 is the first stage input tube (in my opinion) does a better job of providing a beautiful clean tone than when using a typical 12AX7 first stage tube.
 However, it is potentially very microphonic and to prevent potential problems, I use a much lower operating voltage on that tube than is typical.
-That really helps and then I also suspend the socket on a separate tube socket plate that is mounted underneath the chassis and isolated from the top plate by special vibration isolation material.
-Then I add a Herbies titanium vibration damping ring to the EF86 and only use NOS EF86 tubes that test and sound good and don’t have the typical microphonic issues.
+That really helps and then I also suspend the socket on a separate tube socket plate that is mounted underneath the chassis and isolated from the top plate by special vibration isolation supports that I order from the UK.
+Then I add a Herbies guitar vibration damping ring to the EF86 and only use NOS EF86 tubes that test and sound good and don’t have the typical microphonic issues.
 The end result is worth it!
 I also do this for the 12AX7 tube minus the Herbie’s vibration damping ring.

 Yes, this is a lot of work but endowing this first stage with the EF86 tube is what makes this amplifier really special.
 The few commercial alternatives that you’ll find that use a EF86 tube typically place that tube in the 2nd tube stage with the 12AX7 as the first stage input tube.
 Here, I’m using the EF86 in the first stage and I absolutely love it.
 I also highly recommend using the NOS Tesla EF86 for this 1st stage preamp tube since if graded well, it doesn’t have the microphonic problems other NOS brands do.